migp11/pctk/README.md

 optional arguments:
-  -h, --help            show this help message and exit --config CONFIG       XML configuration file for creating pov files --idxs STRN_IDXS      String specifing the indexes of the output files.
+  -h, --help            show this help message and exit --config CONFIG       XML configuration file for creating pov files --idxs STRN_IDXS      String specifying the indexes of the output files.
 The supported options include: - slices: 1:10:1 - indexes: 1,2,5,10 - all (use glob)
   --format {physicell,physiboss}
                         Format of the input data --render              Render the .pov files into .png.
-Requires povray ({povray_link}) --width WIDTH         Width for povray rendered image --height HEIGHT       Heigh for povray rendered image --cpus CPUS           Total cpus availabile to run in parallel using multiprocessing --create-config CONFIG_FNAME
+Requires povray ({povray_link}) --width WIDTH         Width for povray rendered image --height HEIGHT       Heigh for povray rendered image --cpus CPUS           Total cpus available to run in parallel using multiprocessing --create-config CONFIG_FNAME
-                        Create a defaul config XML file for generating POV files
+                        Create a default config XML file for generating POV files
 ```
 ### Example: generating a new povwriter.xml configuration files